South Carolina civil disturbances of 1876: Cainhoy

 In Charleston County, leaders of the political parties arranged some of what they called discussion meetings, as the Democrats were still seeking Republican audiences, and both parties would have speakers.
 Given the tensions and violent incidents, they agreed that attendees should not bring arms (rifles and shotguns) into the meetings.
 A Republican Party meeting was scheduled at the White Church in Cainhoy on October 16, about 12 miles from Charleston.
 Learning of this, Democrats from Charleston chartered the steamer Pocosin and about 150 white men went to Cainhoy for the meeting.
 The meeting had an audience of about 500, mostly black.

 In the South, men of both races regularly carried pistols, which were not counted as "arms."
 The leaders had asked the men to leave those weapons behind, and many blacks had stashed their weapons in the swamp and an old house near the church.
 When some young whites found the rifles, they approached the meeting.
 One gun discharged accidentally and the crowd began to disperse; one of the whites shot an elderly black man, who was killed.
 Blacks raced to retrieve their arms and pursued the retreating Democrats, who had only pistols and were outnumbered.

 The incident at Cainhoy resulted in the death of one black man and five to six whites, plus wounding of an estimated 16 to 50.
 It was the only one of these political incidents in 1876 in which more whites were killed than blacks.
 According to Reynolds, the black Republicans avoided being taken by surprise by the Democrats and succeeded in running them off.
 Most historians note that the Democrats were put off balance by the black resistance.
 With the threat of retaliatory attacks by the whites, Governor Chamberlain sent a company of Federal troops to the town to prevent any more bloodshed.

 Edgefield

 On October 17, a group of six white men of the Red Shirts were leaving a Democratic meeting in Edgefield and were ambushed by two black brothers from a cotton patch about three miles outside the town.
 One of the white men was shot and killed, and the other departed to fetch the coroner and some reinforcements.
 Several other black men joined the brothers in the cotton field and fired their rifles, wounding the coroner in the leg.
 The Red Shirts threatened retaliation, but were restrained by General Martin Gary and Wade Hampton because the black men were on state property.
 A total of five black men were arrested for the assault.

-Mt.
-Pleasant

-At Mt.
-Pleasant in Charleston County on the night of October 23, an armed mob of blacks occupied the town and threatened to kill all the inhabitants.
-The white citizens congregated in a single house and a mixed force of white and black Democrats were posted as sentries through the night.
-The black mob left in the morning and stated their intentions to return and terrorize the population.